 If there is radon in the soil around your home, it will begin to be concentrated inside your home -- particularly in the winter, when your home is sealed shut.
 If radon becomes concentrated at unsafe levels, it can become a serious health issue for everyone living there.

 Radon is found in every state and any home can have elevated radon levels.
-Testing is the only way to find out if you have a radon problem in your home.
-Contact the experts at Next Step Environmental Services to schedule a radon test.
-If the test reveals unhealthy levels of radon, we can then install a radon mitigation system to help lower radon concentration.
+If testing reveals unhealthy levels of radon, we can then install a radon mitigation system to help lower radon concentration.
 Contact us today to ensure a healthy home!

 Radon measurements are reported in picocuries per liter (pCi/L) -- the lower the number, the healthier your home.
 However, all radon is toxic, and even "small amounts" of radon are not healthy.
 The good news is that most homes can be mitigated, lowering the levels of radon to some degree.